 Table 3.5.
-Soil Restrictions in Butler County
+Soil Restrictions in Washington County

-An additional indicator of the response to rainfall of the soils in Butler County is the hydrologic soil group assigned to each soil.
-This classification varies between "A" which has very low runoff potential and high permeability and "D" which typically has very high runoff potential.
-Table 3.6 shows a summary of the hydrologic soil groups for Butler County.
+An additional indicator of the response to rainfall of the soils in Washington County is the hydrologic soil group assigned to each soil.
+This classification varies between "A" which has very low runoff potential and high permeability and "D" which typically has very high runoff potential and low permeability.
+Table 3.6 show a summary of the hydrologic soil groups for Washington County.
 Some soils have variable runoff potential depending on whether or not they are drained or undrained.
-For example, an agricultural field with tile drainage may decrease the runoff potential from hydrologic soil group D to hydrologic soil group A. Approximately three quarters of the soils in Butler County are hydrologic soil group C or D indicating a moderate to high runoff potential (Refer to Plate 4 - Hydrologic Soils).
+For example, agricultural field with tile drainage may decrease the runoff potential from hydrologic soil group D to hydrologic soil group A. Over two-thirds of the soils in Washington County are hydrologic soil group C or D, indicating a moderate to high runoff potential (Refer to Plate 4 - Hydrologic Soils).

 Hydrologic Soil Group Runoff Potential % of County

-Α Low 17.5
+А Low 0

-В Moderate to low 1.9
+В Low to moderate 29.6

-B/D 5.2
+B/D 0.7

-С Moderate to High 47.7
+С Moderate to high 63.1

-C/D 20.5
+C/D 0.3

-D High 5.1
+D High 4.6

-Unidentified 2.1
+Unidentified 1.7

 Table 3.6.
-Hydrologic Soil Groups of Butler County
+Hydrologic Soil Groups in Washington County